Coventry University donates protective equipment to frontline staff

 If you look across the country, there has been a struggle to distribute equipment to where it is needed so we are making sure it gets to the frontline.

-This is just one of many ways in which Coventry University staff and students have been helping our public services tackle the coronavirus pandemic.
+This is just one of many ways in which Coventry University staff and students have been helping our public services tackle the COVID-19 pandemic.

 More than 25 PhD students have volunteered to help University Hospitals Coventry and Warwickshire with COVID-19 testing in the coming weeks and around 50 paramedic students from the university have taken up frontline roles with West Midlands Ambulance Service.